hudwave/lets-make-lasagne/chapter-02-self-imposed-restrictions/chapter-02-self-imposed-restrictions.md

 }
 ```

 However `with` is more often used as a way to loop over all objects of a specific type.
 This is the most efficient way to do this in GameMaker.
 Additionally `with` maintains access to any locally scoped variables for the duration of it's block.
-So you will almost certainly end up with a use case for `with`.
+So you will invariably end up with a use case for `with`.

 When using `with`, always keep in mind what logic you are putting inside it.
 Is it the responsibility of the original object that called `with` to run the code or does it belong in the callee?
 If it belongs to the callee add it to a method and then call that instead.
-Think about if you had not switched contexts if that makes it easier.
+Think about what you would do if you had not switched contexts if that makes it easier.
 This should be straightforward if you are already designing your objects with this in mind.

 ```gml
 with (oEnemy) {